Kartaverse/OpenDisplayXR/docs/guides/Acer_SpatialLabs_Display/SpatialLabs_Unlocked.md

 Setting this registry entry to "0" (the number zero) will disable this irritating feature.

+There is a new focus detection feature that can be disabled.
+The attribute is stored in the Windows registry at:

+		HKEY_LOCAL_MACHINE\SOFTWARE\Acer\SpatialLabs\Focus_Detection

+Setting this registry entry to "0" (the number zero) will disable this  feature as well.

-If you double-click on the included "Resources/Windows Registry File/SpatialLabs_Turn_Fullscreen_Detection_Off.reg" windows registry file you can apply the fullscreen detection modification.
+If you double-click on the included "Resources/Windows Registry File/SpatialLabs_Turn_Fullscreen_Detection_Off.reg" windows registry file you can apply the fullscreen detection and focus detection modifications.

 ![Regedit Dialog](Images/apply_registry.png)